gaf3/sphinxter/docs/source/reader.rst

             #     ]
             # }

-        Notfice that the __init__ method documentation has been super imposed over the class documentation.
+        Notfice that the __init__ method documentation has been super-imposed over the class documentation.

         If a class is exception, it'll capture that::